Lorem Ipsum

 DEMONSTRATORS

 Building and operating scaled spaceplane demonstrators is a key for rapid project progress, technology validation and risk reduction.
 POLARIS follows this approach with a series of five demonstrators of increasing size, mass and complexity.
-By the end of 2022, already three out of the five planned demonstrators were successfully flown.
+These five demonstrators are complemented by additional auxiliary vehicles, where useful.

 DEMO-1 STELLA